 Do we no longer have a need for ‘ordinary’ buildings anymore, be they new ones or revamped old ones?
 Is there really no more room for improvement in the building of our built environment?
 If that were the case, then fine, we can move on and talk about, say, the hermeneutics of identity politics in Andorran contemporary curatorial praxis.
 But then again, on second thought, maybe that discussion is best left to the art-world and its experts.
 In other words, maybe topics beyond architecture-as-we-once-knew-it are best left to experts of those fields, and we should focus once again on building-architecture, even if that’s not as much fun as hanging out with artists.

 Oh, by the way, please don’t misconstrue me.
 I have nothing whatsoever against artist-architects.
 I directed an architecture gallery for several years, and I exhibited in a biennale myself once –a memorable experience.
-I just have a problem with the idea of architecture becoming art writ large; with architecture becoming something that is increasingly rarefied, exceptional, and ‘special’; something limited to Saturday gallery-hopping, Sunday museum visits, or holidays abroad.
+I just have a problem with the idea of architecture becoming art writ large; of architecture becoming something that is increasingly rarefied, exceptional, and ‘special’; something limited to Saturday gallery-hopping, Sunday museum visits, or holidays abroad.
 Furthermore, I can’t help but suspect that architectural biennales, like so-called ‘starchitecture’, are being utilized by the powers that be as a form of compensation for urban and especially suburban environments that are mind-numbingly banal but highly profitable.
 Panem et circenses.
-An architecture that is ‘biennialized’, I fear, serves all too conveniently as a compensatory smokescreen behind which business as usual can continue unimpeded.
+An architecture that is ‘biennalized’, I fear, serves all too conveniently as a compensatory smokescreen behind which business as usual can continue unimpeded.